UC Berkeley School of Law: Programs

-Clinical and research opportunities
+Clinics

 Berkeley Law hosts over 21 centers, six primary clinics, and a five-area domestic and international field placement program for experiential learning in specific areas of the law.
 These institutes are located both on the UC Berkeley campus and in other regions of the greater San Francisco Bay Area, and are often conducted through partnerships with attorneys, interest groups, law firms, and corporations throughout Northern California and the United States.
-In addition to these centers, students are given the ability and funding to create "SLPs", or student-initiated legal services projects.
+In addition to these centers, students are given the ability and funding to create "SLPs," or student-initiated legal services projects.

+Berkeley Law also hosts an annual James Patterson McBaine Honors Moot Court Competition, a written and oral advocacy competition on appellate law.
+The competition is named after the school's former A. F. and May T. Morrison Professor of Municipal Law, and it is currently sponsored by the law firm Crowell & Moring.

 Business and Economics

 The Berkeley Center for Law and Business was established in 2004 and is the Law School's focal point for experiential learning in corporate law.
 It focus on issues of corporate governance, mergers and acquisitions, financial fraud prosecution, capital markets, cybersecurity, antitrust compliance, and venture capital investments.
 The program also hosts the joint J.D./M.B.A. degree with Berkeley Law's adjoining Haas School of Business and national competitions for corporate negotiation.

 Other centers in business law include the Robert D. Burch Center for Tax Policy and Public Finance (established in 1994) and the Law, Economics, and Politics Center.